EurocodeHelpers/ADO-Tutorial-dotNetCoreClassLibrary/README.md

-# AzureDevOps-.NET-Core-Console-Application
+# ADO-Tutorial-dotNetCoreClassLibrary

-Deploys a simple calculator console application to Azure Devops
+A sample project that uses CI/DI to Azure Devops and uploaded as a Nuget Package